 Mankind cannot live without hope in this world.
 It has been said that a man can live without food for forty days, four days without water, four minutes without oxygen, but only four seconds without any hope in his heart.
-Hope is more brighter when we are in the midst of dark despair and discouragement.
+Hope is much brighter when we are in the midst of dark despair and discouragement.
 When we face trials and tests in our lives, some of us more than others, the trials and tests can dismantle our courage and fight in us.

 Peter understood about hope in Christ Jesus.
-Jesus didn't write off Peter, because he denied Jesus for three times.
-Jesus restored him for three times.
-A painful lesson Peter learned that he would never forget, so the hope in God is not another Christian concept to Peter, but it is the very one holding Peter in the place.
-We have a living hope through Christ's resurrection, a calm hope through personal submission to God, and a firm hope through faith in God.
+Jesus didn't write off Peter, because he denied Jesus three times.
+Jesus restored him three times.
+With the painful lesson that Peter would never forget, the hope in God is not another Christian concept to him, but it is the very one holding Peter in the place.
+We have a living hope through Christ's resurrection; a calm hope through personal submission to God; and a firm hope through faith in God.